Do you want to shorten your long-winded Salesforce data export and import processes?

 Out of the three methods presented, Coefficient takes the cake as the best option to export and import Salesforce data, especially for businesses dealing with massive data volumes.

 The app lets you integrate data from Salesforce and other data sources into your Google Sheets directly with uber-minimum effort.
+Our Salesforce connector also allows for a two-way sync.

 Coefficient’s solution makes building your dashboards and reports effortless and analyzing data a breeze since it gets updated in real time, let alone automatically.
+In fact, you can give a Google Sheets Salesforce dashboard template a try in just a few clicks.

-The app also requires minimal setup and you get to work with spreadsheet shortcut functions you already know.
+The app requires minimal setup and you get to work with spreadsheet shortcut functions you already know.

 Coefficient lets you get the most out of your Salesforce data by simplifying your data exporting and importing processes, streamlining reporting and analysis.